Loading please wait

 Worksheet Overview

-This chart shows the heights of children in a Year 6 class at school.
+The following frequency chart shows the heights of children in a Year 8 class at the EdPlace school.

 bar chart to show heights of a class of children